oppiliappan/scientifica/INSTALL.md

 # but you may install the otbs if you want to
 cp otb/* ~/.local/share/fonts

-# bdfs are not recommendedk
+# bdfs are not recommended
 cp bdf/* ~/.local/share/fonts
 ```